IshikaGoswami/weather_app/README.md

-Here is the updated README file with the new features included:

 Weather App ☔
 Weather App is a simple web application built with React and Vite that allows users to search for a city and retrieve the current weather conditions and forecast.